XGenerationLab/XiYan-SQL/README.md

 ## Coming Soon🕒

-1. The complete code for XiYan-SQL will be released.`Dec.
-2024`
+1. The complete code for XiYan-SQL will be released.`Feb.
+2025`

 2. The fine-tuned model for SQLite will be released.`Dec.
 2024`

-3. A method and corresponding code for automatic description generation for Text-to-SQL will be provided.`Dec.
-2024`
+3. A method and corresponding code for automatic description generation for Text-to-SQL will be provided.`Jan.
+2025`

 4. The code and model of [DateResolver](https://github.com/XGenerationLab/XiYan-DateResolver) will be released. `Dec.
 2024` `Done`